La Cloche Silhouette Trail: Silver Peak

-The Silver Peak section is 16 kilometres long, and includes the difficult side trail leading to Silver Peak, the highest point in the entire park.
+The Silver Peak section is 16 kilometres long, and includes the difficult side trail leading to Silver Peak, the highest point in the entire park (539m above sea level).
 It is one of the more well-travelled sections of the trail, intersecting with portages and day hike trails as it winds its way into the Killarney ridge, the southern section of the La Cloche mountains.
 As it ascends into the mountains, the rocks once more turn to exposed quartzite and the lakes regain their bright blue colouring.
+The Silver Peak Summit trail is a 3.8 kilometer long out-and-back side trail from the main trail.